Chinese people in India

 Chinese people in India are communities of Han Chinese and Tibetan origin and settlement.
 There are permanent communities descended from immigrants and refugees from China as well as an expatriate community in India on a temporary basis.

-The immigrant community of workers started during the British Colonial rule and became more prominent in the late 19th century with a small number of arrivals working at the ports in Calcutta and Madras and has gone on to contribute to the social and economic life of Kolkata through manufacturing and trade of leather products and running Chinese restaurants.
+The immigrant community of workers started during British Colonial rule and became more prominent in the late 19th century with a small number of arrivals working at the ports in Calcutta and Madras and has gone on to contribute to the social and economic life of Kolkata through manufacturing and trade of leather products and running Chinese restaurants.

 The community living in Kolkata numbered around 2,000 in 2013 In Mumbai, the population of Chinese people, many who have multi-generation roots, is around 4,000.

 Separate from the multi-generation Han Chinese and Tibetan community, there are an estimated 5,000–7,000 Chinese expatriates working in India as of 2015, who generally work on two to three-year contracts for the growing number of brands and companies doing business in India.

 History

-All the way to 1947 very few only Chinese men came during the British Raj and no Chinese came before that aside from monks.

-The first record of travel from China is Faxian (Fa-Hien) monk who temporary visited Tampralipta, in what is now Tamluk in the 5th century AD.
+The first record of travel from China is Faxian, a monk who temporarily visited Tampralipta, in what is now Tamluk in the 5th century AD.
 Because of influences from other languages, many words in Bengali language can be attributed to Chinese influences.
 For example, chini, the Bengali word for "sugar" comes from the word for China, and words like Chinamati for porcelain china hint at Chinese influences.

 The first recorded Chinese settler in India is Tong Achew, a trader who landed near Budge Budge in the late 18th century.
 Achew set up a sugar cane plantation along with a sugar factory.
 Achew brought in a band of Chinese workers to work in his plantation and factory.
 This was the first Chinese settlement in India.
 Achew died shortly after and the Chinese settlers moved to Kolkata.
 The place came to be named as Achipur, after Tong Achew.
 Achew's grave and a Chinese temple is still seen in Achipur.
+After Tong Achew's death the Cantonese community moved to Tiretta Bazaar in Calcutta.